 To meet the duration requirement, you must have a medically determinable physical or mental impairment which can be expected to result in death, or which has lasted or can be expected to last for at least 12 months in a row.

-There are several levels to a Social Security Disability case: initial, reconsideration, a hearing before an administrative law judge, the appeals council and even district court.
+There are several levels to a Social Security Disability case: initial (in North Carolina, DDS, a division of Health and Human Services makes the initial and reconsideration decisions for SSA), reconsideration, a hearing before an administrative law judge, the appeals council and even federal district court.
 Your disability claim can be approved at any level, but the hearing is where you have your best chance of being approved.

 COVID 19 (or Corona Virus Disease 2019) is an infectious disease that causes mild to moderate respiratory illness in most people.
 However, in the at risk population, more serious illness can develop because of COVID 19, including death from complications.
 The at risk population includes those with cancer, chronic kidney disease, obesity, down syndrome, COPD, a weakened immune system and pregnant women to name a few.

 Human coronavirus itself is not new and was first identified in the mid-1960s.
 The coronaviruses known previously caused the common cold.
 However, the particular virus that causes COVID 19 is new (novel) and can result in chronic severe illness.